-"Peak oil" - globalized governmental scenario
+"Peak oil" - globalized governmental world

 The price of oil doubles, doubles again, and keeps on rising.
-Many fringe commuters who took for granted their journey to work now have to think again, causing out-migration and depopulation.
+Many Pennine residents who took for granted their journey to work now have to think again, causing out-migration of people, alongside in-migration of businesses.
 In the background is a new level of international cooperation, and one effect is that all natural resources and spare land are utilized for alternative sources of energy and carbon storage: this comes to dominate the Pennine landscape.

-"fragmentation" - localized community scenario
+"fragmentation" - localized community world

+Pennine communities do what they are good at, which is to look after their own.
 There is a resurgence in local collective enterprise, with farmers markets, intermediate labour, sustainable land management, small scale tourism and craft cooperatives.
-While there are stronger communities, there are inbuilt tensions about housing, land and business, which can easily serve to fragment locals from outsiders.
+While there are stronger communities, there are inbuilt tensions about housing, land and business, which often serve to fragment locals from outsiders.